Restorations

 We have the ability to go wherever our clients need, delivering in over 15 states.

-Our visit to the Thun Municipal Archives was far more than research — it was a journey into the past.
-Thanks to meticulous archival preservation, we were able to reconstruct the lighting history of the Hotel Belvédère in Wengen step by step.
+The visit to the Thun City Archives was far more than a research task – it was a journey into the past.
+Thanks to meticulous archiving, we were able to reconstruct the history of the lighting at Hotel Belvédère in Wengen step by step.

-Hand-drawn sketch of an exterior luminaire by Max Lutz
+Hand drawing of an exterior light fixture by Max Lutz

-Hand-drawn sketch by J. Lanzerein, 1910 – Architect of the Hotel Belvédère
+Hand drawing by J. Lanzerein, 1910 – architect of Hotel Belvédère, Wengen

 NEWSLETTER